pointwise/ShapeWizard/README.md

 Origin: The center of the sphere

+Portion: You can specify whether to make a full sphere, hemisphere or a quarter sphere.

 ### Sweep

 Size: the Length and Width of the sweep surface

 Origin: The coordinates of the origin of the sweep

-## Optional

-The lower left frame offers options that vary per shape Type.

-### Box

-A box created as a baffle can be have two sides open along one axis direction.

-### Cone

-You can specify the axis along which the cone lies.

-### Sphere

-You can specify whether to make a full sphere, hemisphere or a quartersphere.

-### Sweep

-You can specify the plane in which the sweep surface lies.
+Plane: You can specify the plane in which the sweep surface lies.

 ## Disclaimer